Target Corp. (TGT:US), the Minneapolis-based retail chain, was sued for patent infringement by a Philadelphia-based garment manufacturer.

 “We are pleased that this settlement addresses the issues that led to the litigation,” Tom Allen, chief executive officer of the publishers’ association, said.

 The agreement is with McGraw-Hill Cos., Pearson Education Inc., Penguin Group USA Inc., John Wiley & SonsInc.
-(A) and Simon & Schuster Inc., which is owned by CBS Inc.
+(A:US) and Simon & Schuster Inc., which is owned by CBS Inc.

 “The publishers’ private settlement, whatever its terms, does not resolve the authors’ copyright infringement claims against Google,” Paul Aiken, executive director of the Authors Guild, said in an e-mailed statement